4 Tips to Care for a Dental Emergency Before Your Visit

 Perhaps you know some rudimentary rules of thumb when it comes to emergency care — putting ice on a sprain or pressure on a bleeding wound.
 These situations can also crop up in your mouth, and we want to make sure you’re prepared.

-During the time between the initial accident or problem and seeing one of the team members here at Aura Dentistry — either Dr. Negar Tehrani or Dr. Chang Yi — there are some steps you can take.
+During the time between the initial accident or problem and seeing one of the team members here at McLean Aura Dentistry — either Dr. Negar Tehrani or Dr. Chang Yi — there are some steps you can take.

 In the following, we explore four tips to help you better weather a dental emergency.